 Protein – 2.

 Nowadays there is an increasing demand for tofu.
-Normally it is considered as a healthier replacement of regular cottage cheese, but there is more to know about this super soybean product.
+Normally it is considered a healthier replacement for regular cottage cheese but there is more to know about this super soybean product.
 The tofu was originated in China and has a wet texture and is smooth, soft, and spongy.

-Not only the soybean product is full of calcium, iron, magnesium, vitamin E, and is cholesterol-free, but it is extremely low on fat and calories too.
+Not only the soybean product is full of calcium, iron, magnesium, vitamin E, and is cholesterol-free but it is extremely low on fat and calories too.
 Today, we planned to make a dish with tofu as the key ingredient.
 The dish is not only packed with healthy nutrients but is extremely tasty as well.
-Try it out now –

 Chopped scallion – 3/4 cup